bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SignalSightingAchievable_1NvUvG1d5BFRrtpV4UnXSI/Documentation.md

-Reading distance, which is achievable with the help of mitigation works.
+Reading distance of the signal, which is achievable with the help of mitigation works.